 Including real website content is important at this stage of the design process (and arguably sooner) in order to create the most real-feeling versions of pages.
 Not only does including real copy help ensure your page hierarchy and typography are in good shape, but it’s also useful for getting feedback on whether navigation, form labels, and calls-to-action are crystal clear to users.

 Not sure about what's the difference between a wireframe and a mockup?
-No problem, you can find out more about that here.
+No problem, read our dedicated guide to find out more over on the Uizard blog.

 Create interactive prototypes of key user flows